impactoss/impactoss-user-manual/visitors/indicators.md

 #### View Indicator list

+> Please note that IMPACT OSS can be configured with many different ways and the 'Indicators' section may optionally be restricted to authenticated users and refer to the action list instead

 The Indicators list works in a very similar manner to the [Actions](/visitors/actions.md) list, except its focus is on the indicators and allows users to search through the all indicators contained within the database.

 ![](/assets/v-indicators.png)